tscircuit/tscircuit/README.md

 tscircuit has a bunch of extra tools and exports in the command line, so it's a bit easier to use `tsci dev` to develop circuits (you can always publish and import them later)

+### Is this ready for production?

+No!
+Although I've [ordered a fully assembled circuit](https://x.com/seveibar/status/1780803190101020720), this project is still very very early!

 ### How does the registry work?

 The tscircuit registry fully implements the npm registry.
 When you run `tsci init` a `.npmrc` file is created in your project so that any `npm add` or `npm install` for a package starting with `@tsci/*`